 Australia’s Eventing team in the 1996 Atlanta Olympics have recently been inducted into the Equestrian Australia Hall of Fame.
 The gold medal winning team was notable not only for its riding ability but also for its exemplary standards of raw courage and perseverance.

-Also during the cross-country phase, Gillian Rolton riding the stunning grey gelding Peppermint Grove, slipped and fell on the flat at the five minute mark, causing Gill to break her collarbone and ribs.
-She also suffered another fall at the next fence, the tough water element, but she remounted and made it home (this was obviously during the days when you could remount on cross-country despite having a fall).
+Also during the cross-country phase, Gillian Rolton‘s stunning grey gelding Peppermint Grove slipped and fell on the flat at the five minute mark, causing Gill to break her collarbone and ribs.
+Back then, riders were not disqualified for falling off, so she got back in the saddle – only to fall at the next fence, a tough water element.
+Still, Gill heroically mounted once more and made it across the finish line.
+‘She’s not Australian for nothing!’, remarked the commentator.

-What an incredible display of strength and courage by the two female members of the team!
-The word ‘heroic’ definitely comes to my mind when I think of them finishing their cross-country and show jumping rounds with broken bones.
-What do you think globetrotters?
+What an incredible display of strength and courage by the two female members of the team, and what fantastic riding by Andrew and Phillip to bring home the gold!
+The word ‘heroic’ definitely comes to my mind when I think of Wendy and Gillian finishing their cross-country and show jumping rounds with broken bones.
+What do you think, globetrotters?